-What does a small plates, tapas cookbook, a beauty-shop published gossip collection and a 19th Century transcribing author have in common?
-They Are All Me!
+Who is this Published Author Storytelling Script Writer?
+What does a small plates, tapas cookbook, a beauty-shop gossip collection, 52 muffins, and a 19th Century memoir all have in common?
+They are all my published creativity!

 Did you know that books are nearly the oldest form of entertainment and storytelling in the world?
-Unless you’re from the era of cave drawings!
+Unless you’re from the era of cave drawings, that is!

 Who Qualifies To Publish A Book?